ijlyttle/shinychord/README.md

 ### Using the shinychord in an app

 Here's where we can see a benefit of this approach, as all the interal complexity of the shinychord has been encapuslated, exposing only the bits we need.

+For the shiny developer, instead of developing a file-parser for every occasion, or cutting and pasting from a template (and managing the id's), she or he can use a shinychord - set an `id` in one place, and create a reactive value into which the `server_model` function can leave the resulting dataframe.

+The shinychord function can be created once and used everywhere.

 ```R
 library("shiny")